MicrosoftDocs/azure-docs/articles/hdinsight-storm-sensor-data-analysis.md

 Learn how to use build a solution that uses an HDInsight Storm cluster to process sensor data from Azure Event Hub.
 During processing, the Storm topology will store incoming data into an HBase cluster.
 The topology will also use SignalR to provide near-real-time information through a web-based dashboard hosted on Azure Websites.

-> [AZURE.NOTE] A complete version of this project is available at [github location].
+> [AZURE.NOTE] A complete version of this project is available at [https://github.com/Blackmist/hdinsight-eventhub-example](https://github.com/Blackmist/hdinsight-eventhub-example).

 ##Prerequisites